 Lesson 4 – Manage Your Finances

-For anyone who wants to have more control over their personal finances, this lesson introduces 3 methods of managing finances.
+For anyone who wants to have more control over their personal finances, this lesson introduces a proven approach to budgeting and expense reporting.
 These include: a Credit Union Budget Planner, an Excel budgeting spreadsheet and a personal finance program called AceMoney.
 Topics also covered include: paying bills online, comparison websites for electricity, gas, broadband and TV, and a quick look at useful government services.

 Note: With above lesson, it’s not necessary for the learner to reveal any personal finance information, as all data used is for demo purposes only.